rongpengzhang/VRFHRAlgDev/DD_VRF-HR/NewVRFHeatRecoveryModel.md

 The proposed new VRF-HR model inherits many key features of the recently implemented VRF-HP model.
 Compared with the existing system curve based VRF-HR model, the new model is more physics-based by simulating the refrigerant loop performance.
 It is able to consider the dynamics of more operational parameters, which is essential for the representation of the complex control logics (e.g., the adjustment of superheating degrees during low load operations).
 Furthermore, the proposed model implements component-level curves rather than the system-level curves, and thus requires much fewer curves as model inputs.
 These features considerably extend the modeling capabilities of the new VRF-HR model, including:

+-	Allowing the modeling of multiple OUs or a single OU with multiple compressors, by introducing compressor power/capacity curves under a range of Load Indices.
 -	Allowing more accurate estimations of HR loss, a critical parameter in the VRF-HR operations.
 -	Allowing variable evaporating and condensing temperatures in the indoor and outdoor units under a variety of operational conditions.
 -	Allowing implementation of various control logics for different VRF-HR operational modes.